-You'll also see how Apple Pay enables you to safely and easily pay for purchases in online stores or in the "real world."
+You find out how Apple Pay enables you to safely and easily pay for purchases in online stores or in the "real world."
 You can store credit or debit cards in the Wallet app and then use them to pay for purchases with a wave of your phone or tap of a button.

-And, you learn how the iOS Handoff feature makes it easy to work on the same tasks on Macs, iPhones, and iPads.
-For example, you can create an email on a Mac, and work on the same email on an iPad and your iPhone, too.
-When a phone call comes in to your iPhone, you can choose to answer it on your Mac or iPad.
+The iOS Handoff feature makes it easy to work on the same tasks on Macs, iPhones, and iPads.
+For example, you create an email on a Mac, and see the same version on an iPad and your iPhone, too.
+When a phone call comes in to your iPhone, you can choose to answer it on your Mac, iPad, or Apple Watch.